 La Jolla and La Jolla Cove

 However, La Jolla is not one of best beaches in San Diego.
 It’s too rocky.
 But it is the perfect place for watersports!
 You can enjoy swimming, snorkeling, scuba diving, and stand-up paddle boarding here.
-There’s many great San Diego beaches, but you come to La Jolla for the village and the recreation.
+There’s many great beaches, but you come to La Jolla for the village and the recreation.

 Escondido and the San Diego Zoo Safari Park